Deep Dive

 Speed doesn't fix a bad prompt.

 The real bottleneck isn't how fast you can type — it's that you don't know how to write a prompt that gets a useful response.
 Wispr removes one friction (typing).
-PromptITIN removes the actual problem: the gap between what you typed and what the AI actually needs to give you something useful.
+PromptIt removes the actual problem: the gap between what you typed and what the AI actually needs to give you something useful.

 vs. the alternatives